open-wc/open-wc/packages/building-rollup/README.md

 ```

 ### Common extensions
-Note: Many extensions add non-native syntax to your code, which can be bad for maintenance longer term.
-Make sure you're willing to accept this before adding plugins.
+>Many extensions add non-native syntax to your code, which can be bad for maintenance longer term.
+We suggest sticking to native syntax.

 #### Resolve commonjs
 CommonJS is the module format for NodeJS, and not suitable for the browser.
-Rollup only handles es modules by default, but it's easy to add https://github.com/rollup/rollup-plugin-commonjs:
+Rollup only handles es modules by default, but sometimes it's necessray to be able to import a dependency.
+To do this, you can add https://github.com/rollup/rollup-plugin-commonjs:
 ```javascript
 import commonjs from 'rollup-plugin-commonjs';